Welcome from the Student Officers

 Campaigns Corner

 We are a Students' Union who pride ourselves on running "real world" campaigns that focus on the issues of most importance to Teesside University students.
-In Semester 2, this will include:
+In Semester 2, this has included:

 • Gathering feedback on student experiences of accommodation and providing support to students with this important issue.

-• Giving you opportunities to speak to the Student Officers and other representatives of TUSU in person or online about your student experience through Talk to TUSUandtees-su.org.uk/feedback.
+• Making the Student Officers and other representatives of TUSU available in person or online about your student experience through Talk to TUSU andtees-su.org.uk/feedback.

 • Giving students the chance to speak to each other and get/give mutual support at weekly Students Supporting Students sessions.